susucat1/Tweak-Roblox-FFlags/README.md

 ```
 ### Frame Buffer 🌟
 > [!WARNING]
-> **Note!: Explnation: 0 makes white screen 1-3 makes other players have laggy movement, 4 is stable has better performance than 10 and less input lag**
+> **Note!: 0 makes white screen 1-3 makes other players have laggy movement, 4 is stable has better performance than 10 and less input lag**
 ```json
 {
     "DFIntMaxFrameBufferSize": "4"